EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Japan offers mediation to save its own oil supply
+Japan offers its mediation to save its own oil supply

 Dominant angle identified — does not reflect unanimity of this country’s media

-Tokyo isn't just watching -- Japan is offering to mediate.
-An editorial in the Mainichi Shimbun, picked up by English-language press, argues Japan should lead ceasefire mediation between Washington and Tehran.
-The argument rests on specific diplomatic capital: Japan is the only G7 country to have maintained continuous relations with Iran, and former PM Abe attempted mediation in 2019.
-This proposal is not selfless.
-Japan imports 90% of its oil from the Middle East, and the strikes on Kharg Island directly threaten its supply.
-Physical oil near $150 is an existential emergency for an economy without sufficient strategic reserves to last more than a few months.
-The IRGC strikes on Jubail add another layer: if Saudi Arabia -- Japan's top supplier -- is now in the line of fire, Japanese energy diversification is a mirage.
-Tokyo reads Trump's ultimatum not as a moral question but as a countdown to supply crisis.
+Tokyo doesn't merely observe — Japan positions itself as mediator.
+A Mainichi Shimbun editorial, repeated by English-language press, argues Japan should lead mediation toward US-Iran ceasefire.
+The argument rests on specific diplomatic capital: Japan is the only G7 country maintaining continuous relations with Iran, and former Prime Minister Abe attempted mediation in 2019 during his Tehran visit — first by a Japanese leader in 41 years.
+This proposal is not disinterested.
+Japan imports 90% of its oil from the Middle East and strikes on Kharg Island directly threaten its supply.
+Physical oil at $150 is existential urgency for an economy dependent on imports for 88% of primary energy and whose strategic reserves would last only four to five months in complete blockade.
+IRGC strikes on Jubail petrochemical complex add another anxiety layer: if Saudi Arabia — Japan's top supplier with approximately 1.2 million barrels daily — is now in the fire zone, Japanese energy diversification is a mirage.
+Tokyo invested massively in nuclear and LNG after Fukushima, but oil remains irreplaceable for transport and petrochemicals.
+Trump's ultimatum is read not as moral question but as countdown toward supply crisis.
+If the deadline expires without agreement and strikes intensify, Japan will be among the first countries suffering consequences — hence the urgency of mediation.

 National interest disguised as diplomatic altruism: mediation serves supply security

-Abe-era diplomacy nostalgia: Japan overestimates its standing with Tehran
+Nostalgia for Abe diplomacy: Japan overvalues its standing with Tehran

-Constitutional pacifism: Japan can only offer mediation, never force
+Constitutional pacifism: Japan can only propose mediation, never force

 Discover how another country covers this same story.